knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 ### Live preview

-To start the live preview, run the following script.
+To start the live preview, from any directory run the following script.
 ```
 ./hack/docker/run.sh
 ```